1 dead and 23 rescued after elevator issue at Colorado tourist mine left some trapped 1,000 feet underground for 6 hours | KRDO

 “We are thrilled to hear all 12 people who were still inside the Mollie Kathleen Gold Mine have been safely rescued,” the Colorado Springs Fire Department said in a social media post Thursday night.
 “We’re grateful for the work of all first responders who ensured the safety of those still inside.
 Our condolences go out to the family who lost a loved one tonight, please keep them in your prayers.”

+Patrick Weier, 46, was identified as the person who died after the elevator malfunction, Mikesell said.
+Weier, was a tour guide at the mine, CNN affiliate KCNC reported.
+He had a 7-year-old child, was a local community member and “will be missed,” Mikesell said.

-The body of the deceased person had been recovered when the first group was brought up an elevator after being stuck halfway down the shaft at 500 feet, according to Mikesell.
+Weier’s body had been recovered when the first group was brought up an elevator after being stuck halfway down the shaft at 500 feet, according to Mikesell.
+It is unclear what exactly occurred at 500 feet, the sheriff said, but they know “there was some type of incident with the doors and at that point something went wrong.”

+“Any time you’re dealing with heavy machinery in a mine there could be accidents and this was a tragic accident,” Weier said.

+The sheriff teared up during a news conference while describing the “traumatic” situation and its impact on the children especially.
+“It’s one of those things you tear up a little bit when you’re dealing with kids that have to go through these types of things.”

 To rescue the last group, inspectors worked to ensure that the elevator was going to work properly so that they could bring them up on it four at a time, Mikesell said.